Skip to main content

 Use a line-trace check before submission.
 For each material line in your return, check amount, date, and counterparty against stored evidence.
 If support is missing, mark it unresolved and pause filing until clarified.

 If the 30% ruling is part of your year, keep a dedicated subfolder with employment start-date evidence and payroll records showing how the allowance was applied.
-The guidance in this pack describes up to a 30% tax-free allowance for qualifying employees, with 70% still taxed, for up to five years, and notes that mistakes can create financial and compliance problems.
+The 30% ruling provides a tax-free allowance of up to 30% for qualifying employees, with 70% still taxed, for up to five years, and mistakes can create financial and compliance problems.

 Treat public explainers as orientation, not final authority.
-One source in this pack explicitly says it is informational only, so if your filing depends on a narrow interpretation, get qualified professional review before locking numbers.
+If your filing depends on a narrow interpretation, get qualified professional review before locking numbers.

 If you are also handling US catch-up, keep those records in a parallel archive instead of mixing them into Dutch folders.
 The streamlined path described here points to three years of tax returns and six years of FBAR records.